 Many overseas workers are low-paid and cannot afford English lessons, even though they need to improve their English language skills to succeed in their jobs and have the confidence to better integrate into their local communities.

-FELLOW, or Free English Lessons for Overseas Workers, is a local voluntary organisation that offers free English classes to recent immigrants, refugees, foreign workers and students in a safe and friendly environment.
+FELLOW, or Free English Lessons for Overseas Workers, is an Oxford Hub volunteering project that offers free English classes to recent immigrants, refugees, foreign workers and students in a safe and friendly environment.
 The classes give overseas workers the opportunity to practise conversation, develop their vocabulary and grammar, and learn topics useful for work and day-to-day life.

-Oxford Hub is committed to making our activities inclusive to all students.
+Oxford Hub is committed to making our activities inclusive to everyone.
 We can make reasonable adjustments to application processes, training sessions, volunteering projects and other activities, and can reimburse expenses such as bus tickets.
-We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please do get in touch at email@example.com and let us know how we can make the activity more accessible.
+We also provide ongoing support for the people we work with, so if you have particular accessibility needs, including special educational needs, please do get in touch at email@example.com and let us know how we can make the activity more accessible.